Friday, October 25, 2013

 Career highlights

-Doctor Who was his first producing job after directing the Eurovision Song Contest for the BBC in 1960, and several episodes of The Flying Swan, United! and The Newcomers (all in 1965).
-After leaving Doctor Who, Innes produced Dead of Night (1972), The Stone Tape (1972), 78 episodes of Thirty-Minute Theatre (1968-71), Sporting Scenes (1973-74), Orde Wingate (1976), An Englishman's Castle (1978), BBC2 Play of the Week (1977-78), BBC2 Playhouse (1976-82), Play for Today (1975-82), An Englishman Abroad (1983), Terra Nova (1984, which he also adapted for screen), The Man from Moscow (1985), Talking Heads (1988), Bomber Harris (1989), Screen Two (1986-90) and Screen One (1989/91).
+Doctor Who was his first producing job, after having directed the Eurovision Song Contest for the BBC in 1960, and episodes of The Flying Swan (1965), United!
+(1965) and The Newcomers (1965).
+After leaving Doctor Who, Innes produced Morning Story (1970), The Snow Goose (1971), Dead of Night (1972), The Stone Tape (1972), 119 episodes of Thirty-Minute Theatre (1968-73), Away from It All (1973), Sporting Scenes (1973-74), Bedtime Stories (1974), Orde Wingate (1976), An Englishman's Castle (1978), 10 episodes of BBC2 Play of the Week (1977-78), Follow the Star (1979), 17 episodes of BBC2 Playhouse (1976-82), 18 episodes of Play for Today (1975-82), Objects of Affection (1982), Reith (1983), An Englishman Abroad (1983), Amy (1984), Terra Nova (1984), Wynne and Penkovsky (1985), Number 27 (1988), Talking Heads (1988), Bomber Harris (1989), six episodes of Screen Two (1986-90) and two episodes of Screen One (1989/91).
+He also adapted Terra Nova for the screen in 1984, and wrote seven Thirty-Minute Theatres (1971).

 Awards